As Biden heads to Europe, Trump’s potential return leaves allies skeptical

 If Biden instead ends up enacting key elements of his climate and social agenda through executive orders or new regulations, that would mean a future president could reverse them, as Trump undid many of President Barack Obama’s initiatives.

-United Nations Secretary General António Guterres said in an interview that such rapid switches in policy in the past have not inspired mutual confidence.
+U.N.
+Secretary General António Guterres said in an interview that such rapid switches in policy in the past have not inspired mutual confidence.
 U.S. climate policy, he noted, has already shifted dizzyingly from Obama to Trump to Biden.

 “The fact that a policy has changed dramatically — twice, with changes of president — is not good for the trust that other countries can have in one country,” Guterres said.
 “But that is the reality in democratic life, and we need to accept that reality.”

 It is not only Trump’s potential reemergence that is rattling U.S. allies in the Biden era.
-France last month temporarily recalled its ambassador to the U.S. — an unusual move for such close allies — after Washington announced a defense agreement with Australia that infuriated France by undercutting its own submarine deal with Canberra.
+France last month temporarily recalled its ambassador to the United States — an unusual move for such a close ally — after Washington announced a defense agreement with Australia that infuriated France by undercutting its own submarine deal with Canberra.

 Beyond that, many leaders, including America’s partners in NATO, were shaken by the rocky American withdrawal from Afghanistan.